 For master’s candidates intending to defend their thesis at the end of the Spring term, submissions made by the appropriate deadline will be given priority over doctoral dissertations.
 Submissions made later than the deadline will not be prioritized ahead of doctoral dissertations already in the editing queue, reducing the likelihood that your defense will be in time for graduation in the Spring term.

 Doctoral candidates are discouraged from submitting dissertations in the period from March through June, which is set aside for the editing of master’s theses.
 Dissertations submitted at this time will be edited only after the editing of master’s theses is complete.

 In what format do I submit my work?

 Submit your completed manuscript by e-mail in Microsoft Word format.

 May I submit partial work to the editor?

-No. Theses and dissertations must be complete, including notes, bibliography, appendices, and all front matter together with the preface or acknowledgements.
-Partial work will not be accepted.
+No. Partial work will not be accepted.
+Theses and dissertations must be complete, including notes, bibliography, appendices, and all front matter.
+If the acknowledgements are not submitted with the rest of manuscript, they will not be edited.

 My text is done but the notes and/or bibliography are not.
 May I submit it anyway?

 No. Verifying citations is part of the editor’s mandate, so you must finish this work prior to submitting.